Saihan786/SiteBuilder/READMEs/README_BLOCKBUILDER.txt

         - (ESSENTIAL) As a dev, I can send a list of all DXF files to the HousePlot API.
             - Blocks are treated as units in HousePlot, so HousePlot won't know about the housetypes themselves.
-        - (ESSENTIAL) As a user, I can build blocks
+        - (ESSENTIAL) As a user, I can merge blocks
+            - As a user, I can rotate selected blocks by 90deg when choosing blocks to merge.
+This will change how blocks are merged (merge on width vs depth)
         - As a user, I can edit the generated DXF file for a block.
         - Add policy restrictions